sarnobat/tldr/COMMUNITY-ROLES.md

 ## How to change roles

-*Note: this section is aimed at owners in the tldr-pages organization (i.e. the group of people who are able to perform these changes).*
+*Note: this section is aimed at owners in the tldr pages organization (i.e. the group of people who are able to perform these changes).*

 If you notice a contributor being particularly active,